It’s My Toolkit here back with another useful article to keep you up to date with this ever-evolving industry.

 Finally, for those industrial users, perhaps a large upholstery company or production lines, you are going to need something a lot sturdier.
 We suggest the Josef Kihlberg range for these types of applications.
 Though this range is definitely more on the pricey side of things, these tools are handmade to order in Sweden to really give your business that bespoke quality.

-Of course there are a few other things to keep in mind when purchasing your perfect 71 Series Stapler.
-You need to consider if you want air powered or electric; the price is a huge factor; you may even decide a hand tool would do the trick instead.
+Of course, there are a few other things to keep in mind when purchasing your perfect 71 Series Stapler.
+You need to consider if you want air-powered or electric; the price is a huge factor; For DIY projects or applications that are much lighter in use you may even decide a hand tool would do the trick instead.